krismeister/3D-asset-proto/README.md

 # 3D-asset-proto

-Run the ruby webserver to start the server:
+Run the ruby webserver to view the models:

 ```
 $ ruby webrick.rb